DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-09-no-more-folding.md

 #### When we unfolded

 When we tested a design for templates it was easier to [apply a template to a variant than a folded course](/publish-teacher-training-courses/templates#courses).
-In research we found that any ambiguity or concern regarding which course was which and which content to put into which field was gone – these topics didn’t arise.
+In research we found that any ambiguity or concern regarding which course was which and which content to put into which field was gone – these topics did not arise.
 The unfolded courses tested well with users because it’s what they expected, it followed the same pattern as UCAS.

 We also presented an unfolded design to users for [checking their UCAS data](/publish-teacher-training-courses/check-ucas-data#courses) had imported correctly, this too was a natural fit.